AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \aside{
   With regards to Proof of Reflection, consider that we \emph{only} need to convert \emph{simultaneous} work.
-  That means: PoR does not need to be able to convert chain-work between chains \emph{over time}, only \emph{for some given moment}.\footnote{At this point, we are discussing how PoR works with Proof-of-Work, discussions of where other methods, such as Proof-of-Stake, fit into the ecosystem will be discussed in \autoref{sec:converting-confirmations}.}
+  That means: PoR does not need to be able to convert chain-work between chains \emph{over time}, only \emph{for some given moment}.\footnote{At this point, we are discussing how PoR works with Proof of Work, discussions of where other methods, such as Proof of Stake, fit into the ecosystem will be discussed in \autoref{sec:converting-confirmations}.}
 }

 The units that we have to work with are: blocks, seconds, hashes, and coins\footnotemark{}.